#

 May 25, 2026

 A failed phishing test is a data point, but it’s not the full story.
 Without context, you can’t tell a minor misstep from a critical threat.
-An effective human vulnerability management program is built on correlating data across three core pillars: employee behavior, identity and access systems, and real-time threat intelligence.
+Managing human vulnerability effectively means seeing the whole picture.
+It requires connecting data from employee behavior, identity systems, and real-time threat intelligence.
 This integrated view shows you not just who clicked, but who has privileged access and is being actively targeted by adversaries.
-Living Security, a leader in Human Risk Management (HRM), uses this data-driven foundation to help you prioritize risk and prevent incidents before they happen.
+Living Security, a leader in Human Risk Management (HRM), uses this data-driven foundation to predict risk and prevent incidents before they happen.

 Key Takeaways